Zheng’s question made perfect sense, both rational and reasonable – why had this trembling scrap of humanity decided to set her free?

 Zheng had caught one of the guards.

 A thin young man with a face like a seagull, wearing jeans and a zipped-up athletic hoodie, had been roped to the room’s radiator much like I had, but with far more medieval sadism.
-A rope ran from each of his wrists down under his groin, then up around his neck, then to the radiator pipe and up to an old rusted curtain rail.
+A rope ran from each of his wrists to loop down under his groin, then up around his neck from behind, then to the radiator pipe and up to an old rusted curtain rail.
 The arrangement forced him to stand on tiptoes if he wanted to keep breathing.
 A dark blotch of urine had stained the front of his trousers.
 Terrified eyes met mine.

 “Help me,” he whined, tears on his cheeks.
 Appealing to a fellow human being.
 “Please!”